We spend a lot of time worrying about sleep. Are we getting enough of it? Probably not. Why can't we fall asleep? Because we're worrying about it.

 If you've tried all of the above — you waterboarded your face with ice cold water, chewed through a pack of gum, weirded out strangers on the street, and talked to someone from New Zealand — there's really only one last thing to try.

-Go to bed early.
+Go to bed earlier.
 Let the melatonin flow — and let it ebb to its own natural clock.
 Let the brain do what it needs to until ...

 BEEP BEEP BEEP.